solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 schedule.
 They also assessed the instance to not be using any unsupported features in the target Azure Cache for Redis service.
-Based on the migration team's other assessment details, they determined that they will attempt to perform an offline migration using the backup and restore Redis tools.
+Based on the migration team's other assessment details, they determined that they would attempt to perform an offline migration using the backup and restore Redis tools.

 During their assessment period, they did find that the customer instance does use some languages, extensions, and a custom function that are not available in the target service for the conference instance.
-They have asked the development team to review replacing those features while they migrate the more simple workloads.
+They have asked the development team to review replacing those features while they migrate the simpler workloads.
 If they can be replaced successfully, they will choose an Azure Cache for Redis service, otherwise, they will provision an Azure VM to host the workload.